 God reassures the people that His Spirit is with them in the building of this humble house.
 He reminds them of His promise to be with them and to be their God.
 God reminds them that they are blessed (without worry) because His Spirit is with them.
 This same promise is for us as our humble bodies have become the dwelling place of the Spirit.
 The call to work for Him applies to us as well.
 They were called to build the temple out of stone and other materials but we are called to build the temple in the hearts of our fellow men.

-'This is what the Lord Almighty says: "In a little while I will once more shake the heavens and the earth, the sea and the dry land.
-I will shake all nations, and the desired of all nations will come, and I will fill this house with glory," says the Lord Almighty.'
+For this is what ADONAI-Tzva'ot says: "It won't be long before one more time I will shake the heavens and the earth, the sea and the dry land; and I will shake all the nations, so that the treasures of all the nations will flow in; and I will fill this house with glory," says ADONAI-Tzva'ot.

 This passage tells of the coming of Jesus Christ to the temple.
 This "little while" was over five hundred years but Jesus did bring glory (God's presence) to this humble house of God.

-'"The silver is mine and the gold is mine," declares the Lord Almighty.
-"The glory of this present house will be greater than the glory of the former house," says the Lord Almighty, "And in this place I will grant peace," declares the Lord Almighty.'
+"The silver is mine, and the gold is mine," says ADONAI-Tzva'ot.
+"The glory of this new house will surpass that of the old," says ADONAI-Tzva'ot, "and in this place I will grant shalom," says ADONAI-Tzva'ot.'"

 This passage tells us of the mission of Jesus Christ which was to bring peace to man from God.
 The Jews were expecting this peace to come from following the religious practices and obeying the Mosaic Law because they did not realize that the law could not bring peace to man.
 The Jews were looking at the physical building and its furnishings but God was promising them (and us) something much more valuable.